OpenScan-org/OpenScan-Design/docs/OpenScanV2-Assembly.md

 - The imaging unit is a sandwich of parts, secured at the end with four M3 screws.
 Proper alignment before sandwiching them with screws makes the job quite easy.

-- The sandwich order from bottom to top is: IU cover, camera mount (with camera), *ring light PCB*, IU frame,  camera polariser (opaque), light polariser (translucent).
-Exactly like the numbering of the STL files (plus the ring light)
+- The sandwich order from bottom to top is IU cover, camera mount (with camera), *ring light PCB*, IU frame,  camera polariser (opaque), and light polariser (translucent).
+Precisely like the numbering of the STL files (plus the ring light)

 - Place the IU Cover in front of you.
 This will be the "base bread layer" of the sandwiched unit.
 Place the scanner base and cover next to it.
 You will need it soon.

 - Use the screw-in OR slide-in (recommended) mount for the camera, and place and align the lens in the center of the mount.
 The Ardcam IMX519 has an offset of 0.4mm of its lens from the center line (Arducam's fault), which is corrected in the mounts and its screw holes.
-If the lens looks very offset-ish, then you probably rotated the camera wrongly.
-If the slide-in mount feels too tight, scratch off some plastic with a screw driver to widen the gap.
+If the lens looks very offset-ish, you probably rotated the camera wrongly.
+If the slide-in mount feels too tight, scratch off some plastic with a screwdriver to widen the gap.

 - Connect the cable to the camera.
-Take care of the proper orientation and *guide the cable through the slot in the scanner base first.* Then take the IU cover and feed the flat CSI cable through the slotted hole.
+Take care of the proper orientation and *guide the cable through the slot in the scanner base first.* Then, take the IU cover and feed the flat CSI cable through the slotted hole.
 Again, check orientation.
 Lastly place the camera mount with camera onto the four screw holes.
 The small ridges close to the heat inserts of the IU cover should help with alignment.

 - Check what JST-XH terminal, angled or straight, and ring light you have and which cut-out of the imaging unit cover you have to clear.
 Note, changing the terminal's orientation also changes its pinout order.
 Thus, the JST-XH connector pinout order has to flip, too.

-- After decided for the JST-XH terminal, carefully place the ring light PCB ontop of the camera mount.
+- After deciding on the JST-XH terminal, carefully place the ring light PCB on the camera mount.
 The lens should also be in the center of the PCB.
-Afterwards place the IU frame with already inserted M3 bolts onto the sandwich assembly and screw it down.
+Afterwards, place the IU frame with already inserted M3 bolts onto the sandwich assembly and screw it down.
 The imaging part is now finished.

 ## Polariser Unit

-- In order to get best quality pictures for photogrammetry, the images should not include reflections and bright spots.
+- In order to get the best quality pictures for photogrammetry, the images should not include reflections and bright spots.
 The simplest way to reduce reflections is to illuminate with linear polarised light, e.g. horizontally polarized, and then capture only cross-polarized light, i.e. vertically polarized light, with the camera.
 This is what the polarizer unit does.
 The opaque camera polarizer and translucent light polarizer sheet *must be aligned for cross-polarization*.

 - Place a polarisation sheet in front of you and place the translucent polariser flat on top.
-Trace the outline with a exacto-knife, scalpel or any sharp object. *Ideally, the orientation of the part should be parallel perpendicular to the shape of the polariser sheet.* Cut the polariser sheet to size, including cutting out the camera hole, and glue the sheet on the outside of the translucent polariser.
+Trace the outline with a exacto-knife, scalpel or any sharp object. *Ideally, the orientation of the part should be parallel or perpendicular to the shape of the polariser sheet.* Cut the polariser sheet to size, including cutting out the camera hole, and glue the sheet on the outside of the translucent polariser.

-- Take the polarisor sheet again and cut out a rectangular piece of 20x12mm (approx. 3/4"x 1/2") either  *parallel OR perpendicular to the outline of the already cut-out sheet* for the translucent polariser.
+- Take the polariser sheet again and cut out a rectangular piece of 20x12mm (approx. 3/4"x 1/2") either  *parallel OR perpendicular to the outline of the already cut-out sheet* for the translucent polariser.
 Slide this piece into the slot of the opaque camera polariser.

 - The octagonal opaque camera polariser fits into the translucent light polariser in multiple ways. *You have to press it in so that the two polarising sheets are oriented cross-polarized*.
-In case you did not keep track of the orientation of the polarising sheets, take a look into a mirror in a bright room.
-Look through the camera polariser into the mirror and onto light polariser.
-Now slowly rotate the light polariser.
-It should slowly change brightness between grey and black. *When the polariser looks black, you found the cross-polarising orientation of the two polarisers.* Now press the camera polariser into the light polariser.
+If you did not keep track of the orientation of the polarising sheets, look into a mirror in a bright room.
+Look through the camera polariser into the mirror and onto the light polariser.
+Now, slowly rotate the light polariser.
+It should slowly change brightness between grey and black. *When the polariser looks black, you find the cross-polarising orientation of the two polarisers.* Now press the camera polariser into the light polariser.
 A tiny droplet of CA glue might help to bond it together.

 - Clip the polariser unit onto the IU.
 Done.

 ## Cabling, Electronics, and finishing the Build

 The last step is connecting all wires and electronics to your OpenScan unit.
-Head over to the electronics manual for pre-flight electronics checks.
+Head over to the [electronics manual](/docs/OpenScanV2-Electronics.md) for pre-flight electronics checks.
 Then continue

 - When you confirmed that the electronics works and everything is adjusted, you can connect all the remaining wires and close the scanner.